json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 To implement a refiner, two methods will be needed:

-- `bool ShouldRun(SchemaGeneratorContextBase)` which determines whether the refiner needs to run for the current generation iteration.
+- `bool ShouldRun(SchemaGenerationContextBase)` which determines whether the refiner needs to run for the current generation iteration.
-- `void Run(SchemaGeneratorContextBase)` which makes whatever modifications are needed.
+- `void Run(SchemaGenerationContextBase)` which makes whatever modifications are needed.

 Remember that a this point, you're stil working with intents.
 You can add new ones as well as modify or remove existing ones.
 You really have complete freedom within a refiner.